AutoResearch/autora/docs/online-experiments/firebase.md

 - Firestore: Configure security rules and indexes files for Firestore
 - Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys
 - For a Firebase project, use the one you created earlier
-- Use the default options for the Firestore Rules and the Firestore indexes.
+- Use the default options for the Firestore rules and the Firestore indexes.
 - ***!!!
 IMPORTANT !!!*** Use the build directory instead of the public directory here.
 - When asked for the directory, write `build` and press `Enter`.
 - Configure as a single-page app, don't set up automatic builds and deploys with GitHub.